nsaoirse/FOAMySees/README.md

 within the repository directory

 If successful:
-startFOAMySees should be available as a command after running the installation script createFOAMySeesInputFiles will copy files necessary to start a coupled analysis with FOAMySees to the current directory
+>> startFOAMySees should be available as an alias command after running the installation script as well as other aliases:
+>> createFOAMySeesInputFiles - which will copy files necessary to start a coupled analysis with FOAMySees to the current directory

+# Running the Code

-In order to run a case, you will need an OpenFOAM case folder, and an OpenSees model Some example cases are provided.
+Some example cases are provided.

 One could modify these cases to perform various types of analysis.

+Running the command 'startFOAMySees' will initialize the cases within the provided Examples folder.

+Navigate to the case directory and submit 'startFOAMySees' into the terminal (e.g. cd FOAMySeesExampleCases/FixedFixedBeam startFOAMySees
+)

 Alternatively, https://precice.org/adapter-openfoam-config.html#fsi
 Configure your OpenFOAM case according to the above link.